Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can also set a button class to add custom CSS for your popup.

-Once you’re finished, click on the ‘Save Changes’ button to store your settings.
+Once you’re finished, click on the ‘Save Changes’ button at the end to store your settings.

 You can now visit your website to see your cookie consent popup in action.

-First, install and activate the Cookiebot plugin.
+First, you can install and activate the Cookiebot plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Once activated, a new Cookiebot section is added to your WordPress dashboard.
 You’ll need to navigate to Cookiebot » Settings in your WordPress dashboard to configure the plugin.

-If you don’t already have a Cookiebot ID, then you’ll need to sign up for one using the ‘Sign up for free on cookiebot.com’ link.
-Once you’ve received your ID number by email, you need to paste it into the Cookiebot ID text field.
+If you don’t already have a Cookiebot ID, then you’ll need to sign up for one by clicking the ‘Create a new Account’ button.

-You might like to check ‘Auto-update Cookiebot’ in the Advanced settings section.
+You might like to check ‘Auto-update Cookiebot’ option in the Advanced Settings tab.

 This way, the plugin stays up to date with any changes in GDPR legislation.

-For testing purposes, you should also check ‘This checkbox will enable Cookiebot on front end while you’re logged in’.
+For testing purposes, you should also enable the ‘Render Cookiebot CMP on front-end while logged in’ option.

-If you leave it unchecked, then you won’t see the popup when you’re logged into your WordPress site.
+If you leave it disabled, then you won’t see the popup when you’re logged into your WordPress site.

 After you’re done with the settings, don’t forget to click the ‘Save Changes’ button at the bottom.

 We’re not finished yet, but we’re getting close.
-To finish configuring Cookiebot, we now need to return to the Cookiebot website and log in.
+To finish configuring Cookiebot, you now need to return to the Cookiebot website.

-Next, you’ll need to navigate to the Dialog tab from the Cookiebot website.
+Next, you’ll need to navigate to the Banner tab on the Cookiebot website.

-Here you can choose the location and appearance of the popup.
+Here, you can choose a template, as well as edit the position and appearance of the popup.

 You’ll be able to see the changes by clicking the Preview button or returning to your website.